 An invoice is a list of goods or services provided, with a statement of the sum due for those goods or services.
 Essentially, it is a bill issued by the vendor to the person or organization who is paying.

-A p-card is a credit card that may be loaned out to authorized students to make approved purchases.
-A single card request may not exceed $300 without prior approval from ASMC advisors.
+A p-card is a credit card that students may use (with the assistance of staff) to make approved purchases related to club activities and special funding projects.
+A single card request may not exceed $200 without prior approval from ASMC advisors.

 P-card requests for invoiceable expenses (such as catering) may be denied at the discretion of Mills staff.

 An honorarium is a payment to a person that is not based on a set rate or fee.
 That means that the payee is not charging a per hour rate for their services.
 An honorarium can be thought of as a modest expression of gratitude or token of appreciation presented to an individual.
-A current Mills student cannot be paid an honorarium.
+A current Mills student, staff member, or faculty member cannot be paid an honorarium.
+An honorarium may not exceed $250 per recipient; any payment exceeding this amount will need to be paid through an invoice.

 If you use your personal funds for club-related expenses, you may submit a reimbursement request to be repaid for qualifying expenses.
 Repayment would come out of a club/org fund or the special funding account (if you were approved for special funding).

-In order to process a reimbursement, you will need to fill out the reimbursement request form within a week of making the purchase and submit itemized receipts for all purchases.
-Receipts must be submitted in hard copy to the ASMC finance chair during their office hours (email email@example.com for more information).
-Expenses not accompanied by an itemized receipt and event information are not eligible for reimbursement.
+In order to process a reimbursement, you will need to fill out the reimbursement request form within five days of making the purchase and submit itemized receipts for all purchases.

 Every payment made through Mills College needs to be assigned a fund code, or FOAP.
 A FOAP is used to specify which account is being charged.
 Each club/org has a unique FOAP that can be found on their balance sheet.
 Special funding recipients will receive the ASMC special funding FOAP from the ASMC finance chair after being approved for special funding.